datacorner/blueprism-deskew-skill/README.md

 ```

 You will need to change 2 things :
-1. Change the anaconda directory to reflect your Python environment.
+Line 1 (only if you use Anaconda, otherwise just remove the line).
+Change the anaconda directory to reflect your Python environment.
-2. Change the directory to reflect where you had copied the files previously.
+Line 2.
+Change the directory to reflect where you had copied the files previously.

 Normally you don't have to change anything in the Python code.
 I know the exception management and other good development stuff is not yet perfect (could it be ?) but i would want it simple and easy to adapt and change.
 SO don't hesitate to make your modification in there (and share it through Github!).